wp-plugins/frontpage-slideshow/readme.txt

 Transitions are faded to add more eye-candy and sweetness.

-By default, the only 4 latest slides are displayed, but you can modify the code easily to display more or less.
+By default, the only 4 latest slides are displayed, but you can modify that with admin page.

 Via its administration page, you can tune up the look and feel of the slider